|

 and yet to me, what is this quintessence of dust.
 Man delights

 not me, no, nor women neither, nor women neither.
+The effect is bitter and spell-binding, but the wolves

 are unimpressed.
 Withnail exits hopelessly into the distant